-So it’s exciting for me when Sorkin comes out with a new drama.
+So it’s exciting when Sorkin comes out with a new drama.
 It would be even better if he didn’t horribly tilt his playing fields to the left, but hey, you take what you can get.

-But here’s the thing: those that speak of American Exceptionalism aren’t talking about household income or infant mortality rates, as important as those stats are.
+But those that speak of American Exceptionalism aren’t talking about household income or infant mortality rates, as important as those stats are.
 (BTW, on the latter, Sorkin was off by a factor of 4).
 American Exceptionalism is about what America believes, and what it does, not what it gets back.

 “American exceptionalism is the theory that the United States is different from other countries in that it has a specific world mission to spread liberty and democracy” — Wikipedia

 “Americans are a special people with a special destiny to lead the world toward liberty and democracy.” — Gordon Wood